 Extracorporeal Shock Wave Therapy (ESWT)

 Extracorporeal Shock Wave Therapy (ESWT) is a non-invasive (no cutting of skin and no introduction of any medical device in the body) method of treating soft tissue injuries.
 Extracorporeal means outside the body.
 Shock wave is a short energy wave with high intensity, traveling faster than sound.
 ESWT does not disintegrate tissue; rather it causes biological effects that help in tissue regeneration.
 ESWT reduces pain and sensitivity immediately by over-stimulating pain transmission nerves.
-It triggers the repair mechanism of the body by the formation of new blood vessels.
-The shock wave stimulates osteoblasts (bone cells) in the body and promotes bone healing and new bone production.
+It triggers the repair mechanism of the body by the formation of new blood vessels, modulating inflammation and stimulating healign cells to go to the injured region.
+The shock wave also stimulates osteoblasts (bone cells) in the body and promotes bone healing and new bone production.

 Indication

-ESWT is used to treat many musculoskeletal conditions such as attachment points for ligaments and bones.
-A very common indication for ESWT is heel spurs.
-Some of the other indications include tennis elbow, golfer’s elbow, jumper’s knee, shoulder injury, Achilles tendon injury, connective tissue pain and degeneration, muscle pain and injuries.
+ESWT is used to treat many musculoskeletal conditions such as tennis elbow, golfer’s elbow, jumper’s knee, shoulder injury, Achilles tendon injury, plantar fascitis, calcific tendinopathy, connective tissue pain and degeneration, muscle pain and injuries.
 ESWT is also used for bone healing conditions like stress fractures, avascular necrosis (a dead portion of bone), non-healing bone or slow healing bone.
-Peyronie’s disease, a urological condition is also treated by ESWT.

 Pre-treatment Care